 Pelvic adhesions: Pelvic adhesions may involve any organ within the pelvis, such as the uterus, ovaries, fallopian tubes, or bladder, and usually occur after surgery.
 Pelvic inflammatory disease (PID) results from an infection (usually a sexually transmitted disease) that frequently leads to adhesions within the fallopian tubes.
 A woman's eggs pass through her fallopian tubes into her uterus for reproduction.
 Fallopian adhesions can lead to infertility and increased incidence of ectopic pregnancy in which a fetus develops outside the uterus.

 Heart adhesions: Scar tissue may form within the membranes that surround the heart (pericardial sac), thus restricting heart function.
-Infections, such as rheumatic fever, may lead to adhesions forming on heart valves and leading to decreased heart efficiency.
+Infections, such as rheumatic fever, may lead to adhesions forming on heart valves and can lead to decreased heart efficiency.

 Adhesions develop as the body attempts to repair itself.
 This normal response can occur after surgery, infection, trauma, or radiation.
 Repair cells within the body cannot tell the difference between one organ and another.
 If an organ undergoes repair and comes into contact with another part of itself, or another organ, scar tissue may form to connect the 2 surfaces.